In-Service Replacement of a Failed Appliance Event Broker in a Redundant Pair

 12. Enter the following commands to verify that the replacement event broker is in the correct redundancy state.

-If it is not in the correct redundancy state, revert-activity, as required.
+If it is not in the correct redundancy state, run revert-activity.